zipvilization/Zipvilization/status/index.md

 We do not currently intend to.

-The objective is natural growth:
+The objective is natural growth.

 No artificial deadline.